 • This module applies skills and knowledge acquired in previous modules to a professional environment and provides an opportunity to reflect on their relevance in employment and society.
 It may lead to thesis topics.

-Assessment Type: Internship Report or Business Plan and Reflection Length: approx. 3.500 words
+Assessment Type: Internship Report or Business Plan and Reflection Scope: All intended learning outcomes

+Length: approx. 3.500 words Weight: 100%